ammon0/lib-util/README.md

 Please visit the [project homepage](https://ammon0.github.io/lib-util/).

+The latest release of this project is availible [here](https://github.com/ammon0/lib-util/releases/latest).

 ## Version Numbering
 This project is using semantic versioning.
-As such, the API as documented in the header files and the project website will not change unless there is a new major version number.
+As such, the API as documented in the header files and the project website will not change in an incompatible way unless there is a new major version number.
+Compatible changes are indicated by the minor version number.

 ## Headers Provided